-(8) All mediations conducted under this Rule will take place in a mutually convenient location, as determined by the mediator.
+(7) All mediations conducted under this Rule will take place in a mutually convenient location, as determined by the mediator.

-(c) Time Frame for the Mortgage Mediation Process.
+(c) Time Frame for the Mediation Process.

 (1) A debtor-mortgagor or creditor-mortgagee may file a motion for mediation (Vt.
 LB MM Form #1) that seeks an order directing the parties to engage in mediation, in compliance with the following procedures: